 john

 Above is what a hacker will see.
-If the attacker accidentally enters CTRL-C, he will lose his shell.
-Also commands that require interaction (such as su) do not work.
+When the hacker accidentally enters CTRL-C, the shell is no longer available.
+Also, commands that require interaction (such as su) do not work.

-The first step we can do to improve this is to start an interactive shell with Python.
-This can be done with the Python PTY module, and works as follows:
+The first step needed to improve this is to use Python to start an interactive shell.
+This can be done with Python’s PTY module, and works as follows:

 python -c 'import pty; pty.spawn("/bin/bash")'

-the shell is moved to the background.
-Then we type (in our local terminal):
+If CTRL-Z is run then the shell is moved to the background.
+It then types (in the local terminal):

 stty raw -echo